atlassian/jira-performance-tests/docs/tests/APP.md

 Your own costs may vary depending on the size and resource usage of your app.
 For comparison, running a two-node Jira Software Data Center instance in AWS typically costs around $6 per hour.

+### Windows Compatibility

+None of the technologies exclude Windows shell from being used, but there is no Windows compatibility CI employed to protect any compatibility promise.
+Use at your own risk.

 ## How to use JPT

 JPT ships with a reference app, which you will replace with your own.